 - for specific La Trobe University subjects (if there is a direct correlation between the prior learning and the La Trobe subject) or unspecified subjects (if there is no direct correlation, unspecified credit may be granted towards elective requirements of a La Trobe course).

-You can apply to have specific subjects credited toward your current course (i.e. core subjects, list subjects, any other subject that you would like to appear on your transcript ).
-Please refer to the University Handbook and the Subject Search Database when looking for equivalent subjects
+You can apply to have specific subjects credited toward your La Trobe course (i.e. core subjects, list subjects, any other subject that you would like to appear on your transcript ).
+Please refer to the University Handbook when looking for equivalent subjects

 You can also apply to have unspecified credit applied to your course (i.e. electives that will appear as 'UNSPECIFIED CREDIT' on your transcript).
 To apply with the year level and elective type specified (e.g. '1st year humanities elective')

-If you studied at a University other than La Trobe, and are seeking advanced standing, you must provide all the following documents relating to your previous course or learning:
+If you studied at a University other than La Trobe and are seeking Credit, you must provide all the following documents relating to your previous course or learning: